TobiWo/eth-duties/README.md

 ## Configuration

 Most of the available flags are self explanatory.
-However, some may not that obvious.
+However, some may not be that obvious.
 Those flags are described in detail in the following chapter.

+For all available cli flags please call `eth-duties --help` (see usage examples for further details).

 ### --mode

-The running mode of `eth-duties` in general is logging duties to the console (specied with value `log` which is default).
+The default running mode of `eth-duties` is logging duties to the console (specified with value `log`).
 However, professional node operators might leverage the tool in their cicd pipelines to e.g. prevent an unintentional client update when your validator is right before proposing a block or part of the sync committee.
 This is where the different `cicd` modes come into play.
 You can make your deployment job dependent from the `eth-duties` job so that the deployment job will only run when `eth-duties` exits gracefully with `exit code 0`.

-**Note** If you do not omit attestation duties with `--omit-attestation-duties` these are also valid duties for the cicd modes.
+**Note** If you do not omit attestation duties with `--omit-attestation-duties` these are also considered as valid duties for the cicd modes.

 #### cicd-exit